 - This method encrypts everything Ubuntu, including parts of Grub (the boot process) and swap.

 It doesn't encrypt Windows or other systems.
 They remain unencrypted.3

 5. Sharing your computer

-As mentioned in Caveats, anyone who is permitted to use Ubuntu must know the system passphrase.
+As mentioned in Caveats, anyone who is permitted to use Ubuntu must have a system passphrase (up to seven people can have their own passphrase).
 Obviously, this is up to you to manage, because encryption is useless against someone who knows the system passphrase — even if that person is not an Administrator.

-That is why the instructions guide you to use encrypted home folders to protect each user's data from each other — assuming that none of them installs malware!
+That is why you should use encrypted home folders to protect each user's data from each other if it's available (unfortunately this requires a workaround post-installation in 18.04) — assuming that none of them installs malware!

 There are concerns that quantum computing, when it comes of age, will be able to crack current encryption.
 If this concerns you, you should still look at destroying your drive.
 These instructions, however, use the highest available encryption available by this method.
 (1)